-Read our small business guide on taking EBT payments to learn more about EBT regulations, how to get an EBT-friendly card reader, and the best EBT payment processing companies.
+Read our small business guide on taking EBT payments to learn more about EBT regulations, getting an EBT-friendly card reader, and the best EBT payment processing companies.

 Square Now Accepts Cash App Pay

 Square sellers can now accept Cash App Pay online and in person.
-During an in-person checkout, the seller generates a QR code on their POS device (iPad, smartphone, dedicated POS hardware, etc.) for customers to scan.
+During an in-person checkout, the seller generates a QR code on their mobile POS device (iPad, Android POS on a smartphone, dedicated POS hardware, etc.) for customers to scan.
 That QR code will take them to pay through their Cash App account.

 Square sellers can accept Cash App Pay at no additional cost, with no additional steps to complete at signup.
 However, Cash App Pay is currently only available for businesses processing payments on Square Register, Square Stand, Square Terminal, Square Online, and the Square Point of Sale app for iOS and Android devices.

 Not sure where to start with Cash App?
 We made a complete guide on setting up a Cash App business account and what fees you have to pay.

 Related: If you do more selling online than in person, Stripe may be a better fit for your payment processing needs.
 Read our Square vs. Stripe comparison before you decide.

 Cash App Pay is a payment method that allows customers to pay through their Cash App account.
 Square in-person sellers generate a QR code at checkout; customers scan it with their mobile device and pay via the app.
 If you have an online store, customers can use Cash App Pay during online checkout.